jeanromainroy/anemoi/README.md

 		sudo pip3 install bmp280

-# General config of the rpi

-1. Make sure the I2C interface is enabled in raspi-config

-# General Configuration of the server
+## General Configuration of the rpi

 1. Make sure your hostname is set correctly,